 Next Step: How to prevent Bronchiectasis

-You may be advised to remain healthy and maintain a good diet to reduce your risk for Bronchiectasis.
+You may be advised to remain healthy and maintain a good diet (Learn how to manage Bronchiectasis through diet) to reduce your risk for Bronchiectasis.
 Apart from that, your doctor may advise:

 - Being vaccinated for flu and pneumonia